+Estimated Cost of Data Acquisition: Part of routine M&E reporting costs

+Individual responsible at USAID: AOTR and USAID/Ghana M&E Specialist

+Individual responsible for providing data to USAID: ACDI/VOCA Chief of Party

+Changes to Indicator: This indicator title changed from 4.5.2(7): "Number of individuals who have received USG supported short-term agricultural sector productivity or food security training" to "EG. 3.2-1 Number of individuals who have received USG supported short-term agricultural sector productivity or food security training"

-Estimated Cost of Data Acquisition: Part of routine M&E reporting costs Individual responsible at USAID: AOTR and USAID/Ghana M&E Specialist Individual responsible for providing data to USAID: ACDI/VOCA Chief of Party Location of Data Storage: ACDI/VOCA ADVANCE MIS DATA QUALITY ISSUES Date of Initial Data Quality Assessment: TBD Known Data Limitations and Significance (if any): TBD Actions Taken or Planned to Address Data Limitations: TBD Date of Future Data Quality Assessments: Annually CHANGES TO INDICATOR Changes to Indicator: Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated, the ADVANCE M&E team will conduct annual data quality reviews.
+Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated, the ADVANCE M&E team will conduct annual data quality reviews.
 Through this review, we will assess the validity, reliability and timeliness of data.
 Based on the review, we will modify data collection methodology as needed and update the M&E Plan accordingly.
 The M&E Coordinator will develop a Data Quality Strategy specific to the ADVANCE project and the data collection methods, sources and timelines that will be established.

-PLAN FOR DATA ANALYSIS, REVIEW, & REPORTING Data Analysis: ADVANCE M&E Coordinator Presentation of data: Table and annual report narrative Review of Data: ACDI/VOCA M&E Coordinator and ACDI/VOCA headquarters M&E Reporting of Data: Quarterly /Semi-annual/Annual Performance Monitoring Report (PMR) Note on baseline/Targets: Training records with sign in sheets of participants are obtained from the field and reported on as part of the quarterly reports from the field offices.
+Data Analysis: ADVANCE M&E Coordinator

+Review of Data: ACDI/VOCA M&E Coordinator and ACDI/VOCA headquarters M&E

+Reporting of Data: Quarterly /Semi-annual/Annual Performance Monitoring Report (PMR)

+Note on baseline/Targets: Training records with sign in sheets of participants are obtained from the field and reported on as part of the quarterly reports from the field offices.
 The data is also captured in the ADVANCE MIS.
 Individuals are counted once for overall participation irrespective of the number of training programs they participated in.

 PERFORMANCE INDICATOR VALUES

 Notes

 Baseline Value FY 14

 Year Targets Actuals

+FY14 15,000 9,052

-FY15
+FY15 30,000

-FY16
+FY16 58,500

-FY17
+FY17 60,000

-FY18
+FY18 56,250

-LOP 75,000
+LOP 80,000

-THIS SHEET LAST UP DATED ON: May 21, 20 015